pablovegan/Python-tips-tools/README.md

 ### Automating boring tasks with Github workflows

-### Other stuff to look into
+## Other things to look into
-- Abstract classes
+- Abstract classes: a basic example of an abstract class can be found in the `transform.py` module of our library.
+Basically, abstract classes allow us to define abstract methods in a super class that we can later code explicitly in all its subclasses.
-- Exception handling
+- Exception handling: basically `try-except` statements.
+They work very well with custom error classes.
+An example can be found in the `3-exceptions.ipynb` notebook inside the `examples` folder.
-- Function and class decorators
+- Function and class decorators: decorators are a simple sintax to transform certain functions or classes.
-- Pre-commits
+- Pre-commits: pre-commits allow us to do certain actions between commiting changes with git.
+For example, we can check that our code follows the PEP8 guidelines and fix it with black if it doesn't.